Quaintrelle is an immensely enjoyable restaurant in North Portland with creative, seasonally fresh food. Plus, the cocktails are outstanding.

 I’ve said it before, but Portland never ceases to amaze me when it comes to food.

-As soon as I walked into Quaintrelle I was in love with the space.
+As soon as I walked into Quaintrelle I was in love with the space overall.
 It’s small yet so inviting.
 It has a cozy feel to it.
 The bar is gorgeous.

-The Pacific Northwest inspired menu is set up in four sections: Start, Vegetables, Meat & Fish, and Sides.
+The Pacific Northwest-inspired menu is set up in four sections: Start, Vegetables, Meat & Fish, and Sides.
 For two people I recommend ordering one item from each section and sharing.
+Or do the five-course dinner for two.

 The menu changes seasonally and the ingredients are locally sourced as much as possible.
 Even the appetizers highlight the seasonal harvest.
 I visited during the middle of fall and had the sweet potato and broccoli tempura, chili honey, smoked pecorino appetizer.